Pebble creature maths

 Consider the environmental impact of preparing, carrying out & completing this activity.
 Could this impact be reduced?
 Specific considerations for this activity could include:

-- leave no trace
+- leave no trace - use acrylic pens for the eyes

 Health & Safety Considerations